-Pandemic requires us to be more vigilant than ever this fall
+Pandemic requires us to be more vigilant this fall

 JAMA attributes the explosive spread of the coronavirus in the United States to what it calls "an immunologically naïve population."
 That's a polite way of referring to that country's abysmal failure to take COVID-19 seriously and to delay essential preventive and protection measures.

 Canada's political and economic leaders were also inexcusably late in responding to the coronavirus and especially in failing to protect its elderly citizens.
-To their credit, they have belatedly taken firm corrective action on several fronts, but, to their great discredit, their school re-opening blunders are likely to expose many thousands more to a resurgence of the coronavirus.
+To their credit, they have belatedly taken firm corrective action on several fronts, but, to their great discredit, their school reopening blunders are likely to expose many thousands more to a resurgence of the coronavirus.

 In the midst of two pandemics and a school attendance debacle, our federal and provincial governments can at least keep mandating the continued wearing of face-masks.